Chat with Kevin Seifert

 Welcome to SportsNation!
 On Tuesday, ESPN.com NFC North blogger Kevin Seifert will drop in to chat about the NFL.

 Seifert joined ESPN.com in 2008 after covering the Minnesota Vikings for the Minneapolis Star Tribune for eight years.
-He lives in the Twin Cities with his wife and daughter.
+He lives in the Twin Cities with his wife and children.

 Send your questions now and join Seifert Tuesday at 2 p.m.
 ET!